KotoLLC/peacenik/docs/how-it-works.md

 # How it works

-It's very similar to Facebook (which is a good thing).
+Koto is very similar to Facebook (which is a good thing).

 Facebook is comprised of a [social graph](https://en.wikipedia.org/wiki/Social_graph) representing relationships between different people.
 Koto has the same type social graph, giving individuals the ability to accept or ignore friendship requests to limit who view messages in their timeline.
 Unlike Facebook, it accomplishes this on distributed servers, called "message hubs," owned and operated by individuals, rather than corporations.